Flexible Spending Account Program

 You will first need to determine how much money you want to set aside from your paycheck for your flexible spending account(s).
 Consider last year’s out-of-pocket medical and dependent care expenses, any medical/dental care costs you foresee that might not be covered by insurance, and any changes in your family or work situation that may impact these expenses.
 This worksheet may be helpful in determining your expenses.

-After determining how much money to set aside monthly from your paycheck, you will need to complete and submit a FSA enrollment form to Employee Benefits, DC 321.
+After determining how much money to set aside monthly from your paycheck, you will need to complete and submit the FSA form.
 Unlike health benefits, you must re-enroll each plan year to continue your participation in the FSA program.

 How do I get money out of my accounts?